Mingle the Mouse

 Then sacks of floury bread

-"Worry not now Mingle
+"Worry not young Mingle

 We can see you're quite sincere